James Baldwin in France

-James Baldwin (1924–1987) was born in and lived his entire childhood and adolescence in Harlem, New York.
+Writer and activist James Baldwin (1924–1987) was born in and lived his entire childhood and adolescence in Harlem, New York City.
 He expatriated and lived most of his adult life in France, though he traveled frequently and had extended stays in other countries (Switzerland and Turkey).
 He lived in Paris for nine years and in Saint-Paul-de-Vence for 17 years.
 France and his other stays abroad provided him with a vantage point for observing his own American culture, which was the main subject of his work.

 Prelude to expatriation

 Baldwin described his primary motive for leaving New York as one of self-preservation.
 He was afraid that, if he stayed, his anger about the racial situation in the United States would inexorably lead to his own death.
 For him, exile was a survival strategy preserving him from "madness, violence and suicide".
-A close friend of his, political activist Eugene Worth (whom Baldwin described as a "black man I loved with all my heart"), committed suicide in December 1946, an act that Baldwin saw as an inward-turning and self-destructive response to the ambient racism.
+A close friend of his, political activist Eugene Worth (whom Baldwin described as a "black man I loved with all my heart"), died by suicide in December 1946, an act that Baldwin saw as an inward-turning and self-destructive response to the ambient racism.

 His homosexuality further complicated his relationship with his home country (at the time, sodomy was a crime in many US states, including New York).

 Baldwin had supportive friends – the painter Beauford Delaney and the writer Richard Wright.
 Wright recognized his talent and, in 1948, helped Baldwin secure a fellowship in support of his work on his first novel, Go Tell it on the Mountain (published in 1953).
 The fellowship stipend financed his first trip to France, but he gave much of it to his mother because his stepfather had died several years earlier, leaving her with eight younger children.